Submitting your data return

-Check you’ve received a notification from us to say your annual data return has been processed.
-We need to have processed it before you can submit your first monthly data return.
+Check you’ve received a notification from us to say your data return has been processed.
+We need to have processed it before you can submit your next monthly data return.
 We’ll notify you when we’ve done this, so you know when to send us your new submission.

 CSV (comma-separated values) file queries

 No, you don’t need to give the CSV file a specific name when you save and upload it.

 Yes.
 Before submitting your template you must remove the header row, remove any commas within the data and then save the template as a CSV (Comma delimited) file.

 No, you can submit data for multiple employers on the one CSV file.
 We will identify which employer the data relates to from the employer code entered in Column A. It doesn’t matter which employer code you enter when you start the upload process in the portal.

 You will need to submit a data return for each pay period, so for staff who are paid weekly you will need to submit the data weekly, and for staff who are paid fortnightly, you will need to submit the data once every two weeks.
 Just remember to select the correct pay frequency and pay period start date in Stage 1 when you are uploading your file.

 No, it’s not currently possible to download a copy of the file once you have uploaded it to the portal, although you will be able to refer back to your own copy of the CSV file.

 Don’t worry, the size of your file may affect the time it takes to process it (up to around 10 minutes).
 You’ll receive a notification in your Workfeed once this is complete.